AlexAplin/nndownload/README.md

 ## Features
  - Download a video with comments, thumbnail, and metadata
  - Download a mylist
- - Build RTMP URL for Niconama live streams (in development)
+ - Build a RTMP stream URL for official Niconama broadcasts

 ## Requirements
 ### Python version